RedHatSatellite/satellite-clone/README.md

 # Satellite-clone

-Easily set up a Red Hat Satellite server with restored backup data.
+VERY Easily set up a Red Hat Satellite server with restored backup data.

 ## Getting Started
 Throughout this documentation, ensure that you understand the following terminology: